freetronics/D1MCUBE4/README.md

 The design is saved as an EAGLE project.
 EAGLE PCB design software is available from www.cadsoftusa.com free for non-commercial use.
-To use this project download it and place the directory containing these files into the "eagle" directory on your computer.
+To use this project download it and place the directory containing these files into the "eagle" directory on your computer, then navigate to the project.

 DISTRIBUTION